 With that added function, the newly designed t:connect app — launched in mid-2020 alongside Tandem’s Control-IQ system — will allow for remote bolusing (aka insulin dosing) via mobile app for the existing t:slim X2 insulin pump platform and beyond.

 The company had filed its expanded mobile app functionality with the FDA in late 2020, but the pandemic delays meant we didn’t see that approval come in 2021 as many had hoped.
-In the latest public updates in early December, Tandem’s leadership noted that the company shifted its pipeline plans to accommodate an expected approval and launch in 2022.
+[Tandem announced on Feb.
+16, 2022 that it had received FDA clearance for the remote bolusing by mobile app for iOS and Android smartphones, with an expected launch in Summer 2022.]

 This also paves the way for Tandem’s future insulin pump technology, which promises the first new form factor since its original t:slim model first launched in 2012.